Diocese of Buffalo: 2010 to present

 Kmiec was heavily criticized for downsizing the diocese from 274 parishes and missions in 2005 to 170 in 2011.
 He also oversaw the closures of 25 elementary schools.
-The diocese under Kmiec ordained only 18 priests from 2004 to 2011.
+During his tenure, Kmiec ordained only 18 priests from 2004 to 2011.
 He retired in 2012.

-In 2012, Pope Benedict XVI appointed Bishop Richard Malone of the Diocese of Portland as bishop of Buffalo.
+Bishop Richard Malone of the Diocese of Portland succeeded Kmiec the same year.
 In 2015, he issued a letter condemning the 2015 film Fifty Shades of Grey.
-In his statement, Malone spoke of: "...the beauty of the Church's teaching on the gift of sexual intimacy in marriage, the great dignity of women, and the moral reprehensibility of all domestic violence and sexual exploitation."In September 2019, leaked audio recordings of Malone revealed that he had diverted 40 percent of donations sent to Catholic Charities in the diocese to a foundation known as "The Bishop's Fund for the Faith."
+In his statement, Malone spoke of "the moral reprehensibility of all domestic violence and sexual exploitation."

+In September 2019, leaked audio recordings of Malone revealed that he had diverted 40 percent of donations sent to Catholic Charities in the diocese to a foundation known as "The Bishop's Fund for the Faith."
 The foundation was included in the diocese's budget as a separate corporate entity, which would protect the money from lawsuits and bankruptcy filings.

 In October 2019, the Congregation for Bishops in Rome assigned Bishop Nicholas DiMarzio from the Diocese of Brooklyn to lead an apostolic visitation, or investigation, of the Diocese of Buffalo.
 After the visitation, Pope Francis accepted Malone's resignation as bishop in December 2019.
-The CBS television program 60 Minutes Overtime reported that month that Malone's resignation was linked to documents leaked in 2018 by his executive assistant, Siobhan O'Connor, detailing his concealment of sexual abuse by priests.
+The television program 60 Minutes Overtime reported that month that Malone's resignation was linked to documents leaked in 2018 by his executive assistant, Siobhan O'Connor, detailing his concealment of sexual abuse by priests.

-With Malone gone, the pope named Bishop Edward B. Scharfenberger from the Diocese of Albany as apostolic administrator to manage the diocese.
-In February 2020, the Diocese of Buffalo filed for bankruptcy as a result of the numerous sexual abuse lawsuits.
-The diocese in March 2020 announced the closing of Christ the King Seminary in East Aurora.
-The diocese in April 2020 appointed Mary McCarrick as its first chief operating officer (COO).
+With Malone gone, the pope named Bishop Edward B. Scharfenberger from the Diocese of Albany as apostolic administrator.
+In February 2020, the diocese filed for bankruptcy as a result of the numerous sexual abuse lawsuits.
+Christ the King Seminary in East Aurora was closed in 2020.
+Mary McCarrick became the diocese's first chief operating officer in 2020.

 To replace Malone, Francis in December 2020 named Auxiliary Bishop Michael Fisher from the Archdiocese of Washington as the new bishop of Buffalo.
 As of 2023, Fisher is the current bishop of Buffalo.